Bonsai cultivation and care: Propagation

 In taking a cutting, part of a growing plant is cut off and placed in a growing medium to develop roots.
 If the part that is cut off is fairly thick, like a mature branch, it can be grown into an aged-looking bonsai more quickly than can a seed.
-Unfortunately, thinner and younger cuttings tend to strike roots more easily than thicker or more mature ones.
+Thinner and younger cuttings tend to strike roots more easily than thicker or more mature ones.
 In bonsai propagation, cuttings usually provide source material to be grown for some time before training.